YeoLab/skipper/README.md

 Skipper requires several python and R packages.
 In order to install the precise versions used in the manuscript, we have provided skipper_env.yaml to install the used versions of R and corresponding packages from source.

+<h3>Option 1: Manual installation (linux-amd64)</h3>

 Use conda to create a snakemake environment for installing required packages:

 `conda env create -f installation/skipper_env.yaml`

-Use the install_samtools.sh and install_homer.sh scripts to complete installation of samtools and homer.
-Expect the whole process to take around 1 hours.
+Use the install_umicollapse.sh script to complete installation of UMICollapse v1.0.0 in the installation folder.
+Expect the whole process to take around 30 seconds.

-`./installation/install_samtools.sh && ./installation/install_homer.sh && source ~/.bashrc`
+`cd installation && ./install_umicollapse.sh`

 Alternatively, at least as of this writing, Skipper is compatible with the newest version of R and its packages.
 The required R packages can be installed for an existing R installation as follows: